 For instance, Open Science Collaboration (2015) reported a partial replication of the original Studies 2 and 3, which failed to find support for the original results.
-The replication found insufficient evidence that participants assigned to a social disconnection condition (vs. control or fear condition) had stronger belief in supernatural beings, t(78) = 0.18, p = .86, and anthropomorphized their pets more, t(78) = 0.28, p = .78 (see https://osf.io/m5a2c for the replication report).
-Nevertheless, these results should be interpreted cautiously because the study might not have manipulated participants’ emotional experiences successfully: participants assigned to the social disconnection condition did not report that they felt lonelier than those in the other conditions; also, those assigned to the fear condition did not report feeling more fearful).
-The replication also had a small sample size (81 participants were recruited for three separate conditions).
+The replication found insufficient evidence that participants assigned to a social disconnection condition (vs. control or fear condition) had stronger belief in supernatural beings and anthropomorphized their pets more (see https://osf.io/m5a2c for the replication report).
+Nevertheless, these results should be interpreted cautiously, because the study might not have successfully manipulated participants’ emotional experiences: participants assigned to the social disconnection condition did not report feeling lonelier than those in the other conditions; also, those assigned to the fear condition did not report feeling more fearful).
+The replication also had a small sample size (81 participants were recruited for three between-subjects conditions).
 Given that a two-tailed independent-samples t-test with 27 data points per sample would have .80 power to only detect effects larger than d = 0.78, a non-typically large effect in social psychology (Lovakov & Agadullina, 2021; Richard et al., 2003), this replication was probably underpowered.

-In a conceptual replication with a larger sample (N under analysis = 178), Bartz et al. (2016) randomly assigned participants to recall relationships either with a close other or an acquaintance, and found that chronic loneliness positively predicted anthropomorphism of technological gadgets regardless of experimental condition, rpartial = .17, p = .027.
-Also, those who recalled a close relationship (vs. relationship with an acquaintance) anthropomorphized the gadgets less after chronic loneliness was controlled for, rpartial = −.15, p = 0.42.
-There was no support for effects on anthropomorphism when targets were participants’ pets (ps > .250).
+In a conceptual replication with a larger sample (N under analysis = 178), Bartz et al. (2016) randomly assigned participants to recall relationships either with a close other or an acquaintance, and found that chronic loneliness positively predicted anthropomorphism of technological gadgets regardless of experimental condition, rpartial = .17.
+Also, those who recalled a close relationship (vs. relationship with an acquaintance) anthropomorphized the gadgets less after chronic loneliness was controlled for, rpartial = −.15.
+There was, however, no support for effects on anthropomorphism of participants’ pets.
 In addition, the reported effect sizes in this conceptual replication were much smaller than those in the original studies.
-It is worth noting that, like in the OSC replication, Bartz et al.’s (2016) sample size might not have had sufficient power for detecting weak effects.
+It is worth noting that, like the Open Science Collaboration (2015) replication, Bartz et al. (2016) might not have had sufficient power for detecting weak effects.
 With 178 participants, one has about .63 power to detect a rpartial = .17 in a two-tailed test for a coefficient in a multiple regression model with four predictors, as in Bartz et al.’s study.
 Had the study been sufficiently powered, they would likely have obtained much smaller p-values than those reported, which were just below the .05 significance threshold (Simonsohn et al., 2014).

-Given the impact of the original findings, the presence of some mixed evidence, and the limitations of previous (conceptual and direct) replications, we attempted a close high-power comprehensive replication of the three studies reported in Epley, Akalis, et al. (2008).
-Specifically, we used the original Study 1’s design as the baseline and included anthropomorphism measures from Studies 2 and 3.
+Given the impact of the original findings, the presence of some mixed evidence, and the limitations of previous (conceptual and direct) replications, we attempted a close high-power replication of the three studies reported in Epley, Akalis, et al. (2008).
+Specifically, we used the original Study 1’s design as a base and included anthropomorphism measures from Studies 2 and 3.
 This set-up is useful in addressing concerns about sample differences: with one large sample completing different anthropomorphism measures all at once, different replication results of these measures cannot be explained by any difference in sample characteristics.
 It is also powerful for drawing inferences about differences between the measures.
-For instance, while the loneliness-anthropomorphism association can remain consistent across measures, participants may not have responded to these measures consistently; if this happens to be the case, future research should investigate the source of such inconsistency, and what makes a measure appropriate for assessing anthropomorphism.
+For instance, while the loneliness-anthropomorphism association can remain consistent across measures, individual participants may not have responded to these measures consistently; if this happens to be the case, future research should investigate the source of such inconsistency, and what makes a measure appropriate for assessing anthropomorphism.
 The author team has published replication projects with similar set-ups, which provided critical insights on differences between measures and studies (e.g., Adelina & Feldman, 2021; Xiao et al., 2021; Yeung & Feldman, 2022).

 Extensions